joe-cheem/joe-cheem.github.io/readme.md

 - Added comments to the code for better maintainability
 - Updated CSS for better touch targets on mobile devices
 - Improved keyboard accessibility
+- Replaced scrolling song title with a static display and added a text reveal effect

 ## Known Issues
 - Audio visualizer is not yet implemented